faluciano/talking_head_app/README.md

 # Functionality

-- [ ] Pair with talking head over bluetooth
+- [ ] Send text request to talking head
 - [ ] See available sounds from talking head and list them
-- [ ] Send request to talking head to play sound
-- [ ] Upload a new sound to talking head
+- [ ] Send a file to play to talking head

 # Tech Stack

 - [ ] React Native
 - [ ] Expo
-- [ ] Bluetooth?